nartallax/toolbox-transformer/README.md

 # Toolbox Transformer

 This is a Typescript transformer that can do some things with your code and make development easier.
-Some of the features require configuration, some are not.
-Also this transformer is usable as a base to build other transformers on.

 ## Install